-Exercise and Heart Rate
+Does Heart Rate Matter?

 Who Should Not Exercise During Pregnancy?

-However, some women should not exercise during pregnancy.
+Some women should not exercise during pregnancy.
 If you have a medical condition such as asthma, heart disease, or diabetes, you should consult your doctor before exercising.

-In addition, you may be advised to avoid exercise if you have certain pregnancy-related conditions, including bleeding or spotting, low-lying placenta, threatened or recurrent miscarriage, previous premature births or history of early labor, or a weak cervix.
+In addition, you may be advised to avoid exercise if you have certain pregnancy-related conditions, including bleeding or spotting, low-lying placenta, threatened or recurrent miscarriage, previous premature births or a history of early labor, or a weak cervix.
 Talk to your doctor before starting exercise for some guidelines on what you can and cannot do.

 Wet Your Whistle

 Make sure you drink plenty of water when you work out during pregnancy.
 Try drinking 8 ounces of water 20-30 minutes before you start exercise, and 8 ounces every 20-30 minutes during your workout.
 Also remember to hydrate following your routine.
-If you are concerned you will need to use the bathroom more often because you are drinking more, work out at a gym where there is a restroom available, or if you walk or run outside, stay close to home in case you need to make a pit stop.
+If you are concerned, you will need to use the bathroom more often because you are drinking more; work out at a gym where there is a restroom available, or if you walk or run outside, stay close to home in case you need to make a pit stop.